terminus-plugin-project/terminus-backup-all-plugin/README.md

 The **--element** argument value filters by element and defaults to **all**.
 Valid values also include **code, database or files**.

+The **--date** argument value filters by a specified date and returns the backups for any date if omitted.

 The **--changes** argument is only necessary when the environment is in sftp connection mode and decides how to handle pending filesystem changes.
 Valid values include **commit, ignore or skip** and the default is **commit** which will create an automatic commit of any pending filesystem changes before completing the backup.
 The difference between **ignore** and **skip** is **ignore** will continue and make the backup anyway *(without pending filesystem changes)*, whereas **skip** will not.

 ## Examples: